menu icon

 Adapted from my high protein breakfast casserole (which I make some version of almost weekly), this sweet potato breakfast bake brings a bit of a Tex-Mex twist.

-The spices, beans and veggies make it feel a little like a hearty and flavorful breakfast burrito but without the need to assemble wraps so it's extra easy!
+The spices, beans and veggies, like I use to top this avocado sweet potato toast, make it feel a little like a hearty and flavorful breakfast burrito but without the need to assemble wraps so it's extra easy!

 Packed with protein and fiber, it’s perfect for meal prep and will keep you satisfied all morning.